-Arts in the Field: Shelley Caldwell, Illustrator & Installation Artist
+Arts in the Field: Shelley Caldwell, Mixed Media & Installation Artist

 By Lydia Moran, PLRAC storyteller

-When Shelley Caldwell was growing up in rural Faribault County, she spent hours staring at the giant stack of egg cartons sitting in the corner of her family's front porch.
+When Shelley Caldwell was growing up in rural Faribault County, there was a giant stack of egg cartons sitting in the corner of her family's front porch.
 Shelley's mom kept chickens, so the cartons were a necessity, but storage space in the old farmhouse was hard to come by, so the cartons lived on the porch.

 As a kid, the egg carton tower annoyed Shelley.
 It was another thing taking up space in a world that always felt cluttered with other people's stuff.

 Growing up on a farm, there was a lot of stuff, but there was also a lot of movement.
 Hands were never idle for very long.
 People were always "making things out of other things that are not meant to be those things," Shelley explained.
-This was both cultural—her parents are the children of parents who grew up during the Depression—and practical.
-Anyone living rural knows that it's more practical to make it yourself than drive a long way to a store that might not have what you need.
+This was both cultural— her grandparents grew up during the Depression—and practical.
+Anyone living rural knows that it's better to make it yourself than to drive a long way to a store that might not have what you need.

-Shelley's mom was often the one who knew how to transform things into other things.
+Shelley's mom was someone who could transform things into other things.
 She made and mended clothes; she tended a garden.
 She turned the egg cartons, those annoying eyesores, into feeders for baby chicks.
 So at a young age, Shelley knew and respected the hidden potential of everyday items, even as they crowded her life.

 Shelley Caldwell, #47.
 Maple-leaf Goosefoot (Chenopodium simplex) 22x30"

-As an artist, Shelley's work often recontextualizes domestic items, bringing into focus things we often see but barely notice.
-Though she still considers herself primarily a drawer, in recent years she's turned to 3D installation, cutting out her works on paper and hanging them alongside items she's collected over the years.
-Her most recent showcase, Involution, is on display at the Hutchinson Center for the Arts through July 11.
+As an artist, Shelley's work often recontextualizes domestic items, bringing into focus things we regularly see but barely notice.
+Though she still considers herself primarily a drawer, in recent years she's turned to 3D installation, often hanging her works on paper alongside items she's collected over the years.
+This was seen in her showcase Involution, which was on display at the Hutchinson Center for the Arts from May 28 -July 11, 2025.

 When I asked if there is a particular feeling or experience she wants people to have with her work, she said that's not really what she's focused on.
 She's more interested in the process she goes through to find her materials, and how those lead her to her subject matter.

-After graduating with a Master in Fine Arts in drawing and installation from Minnesota State University, Mankato, Shelley moved into her grandparents' empty farmhouse.
-The land was no longer being farmed and nature was running its course.
+While pursuing a Bachelor of Fine Arts at Minnesota State University, Mankato (where she ultimately earned a Master of Arts in drawing and installation), Shelley moved into her grandparents' empty farmhouse.
+The land was rented to local farmers, but the building site was no longer used and nature was running its course.

 "I thought it was so ironic that all these beautiful weeds were growing all over the place where buildings [once were]," she said.
 "The farm—and generations of people—have passed, yet these weeds that they tried to kill for their entire lives are still thriving and doing their thing."